eksctl-io/eksctl/README.md

 eksctl create nodegroup --cluster=<clusterName> [--name=<nodegroupName>]
 ```

-Additionally, you can use the same config file used for create
+Additionally, you can use the same config file used for `eksctl create cluster`:
-cluster:

 ```
 eksctl create nodegroup --config-file=<path>